bwbohl/guidelines/_guidelines-v4/02-shared/01-sharedstructuralelements/01-shareddocumentelements.md

 A document with {% include desc elem="meiHead" %} as root element only contains metadata and is also known as an independent or stand-alone header.
 Stand-alone headers are more fully described in chapter {% include link id="headerIndependentHeader" %}.

-While a document with {% include link elem="mei" %} as root element provides music notation markup without metadata, and could serve ebedding MEI within another kind of markup, e.g. TEI (see {% include link id ="tei" %}).
+While a document with {% include link elem="music" %} as root element provides music notation markup without metadata, and could serve ebedding MEI within another kind of markup, e.g. TEI (see {% include link id ="tei" %}).

 {% include desc atts="att.meiVersion/meiversion" %}